• Blog home

 An independent statistician using data to understand our world and to predict the future

-The 2022/23 Women’s Super League (WSL) kicks off this weekend in England.
-After the Lionesses triumph this summer in winning the European Championship, more interest, spectators and TV coverage are expected.
-If you are new to the WSL and the women’s game in general, why not download my spreadsheet listing all trophy winners since 1992 to find out which teams are the GOATs of English women’s football?
+If you are new to the women’s game in England (especially following the Lionesses winning the European Championship in 2022), why not download my spreadsheet listing all trophy winners since 1992 to find out which teams are the GOATs of English women’s football?

 The spreadsheet has a number of sheets which I will now explain in more detail.
 Please note that all sheets are protected but there is no password if you want to unprotect a sheet.